-Waymo vs. Uber: 8 Things I Learned from Anthony Levandowski Taking the Fifth
+Waymo vs. Uber: 8 Things I Learned From Anthony Levandowski Taking the Fifth

-When asked what his current responsibilities were at Uber, Levandowski took the 5th, citing his right under the U.S. Constitution’s Fifth Amendment not to answer questions that might incriminate him.
-He plead it again to questions about whether he stole the files, and again when asked if he subsequently used the files to build lidars for Uber.
-In fact, he took the 5th over 400 times in the course of the day.
+When asked what his current responsibilities were at Uber, Levandowski took the Fifth, citing his right under the U.S. Constitution’s Fifth Amendment not to answer questions that might incriminate him.
+He pleaded it again to questions about whether he stole the files, and again when asked if he subsequently used the files to build lidars for Uber.
+In fact, he took the Fifth over 400 times in the course of the day.

 The transcript of the deposition, released on Friday, is predictably repetitious.
-Despite that, it is one of the most illuminating documents to emerge from the lawsuit so far, revealing Google’s early suspicions of Levandowski, details about key suppliers, previously secret code-names, and technical details of the lidars in question.
+Despite that, it is one of the most illuminating documents to emerge from the lawsuit so far, revealing Google’s early suspicions of Levandowski, details about key suppliers, previously secret code names, and technical details of the lidars in question.
 Here’s what I learned, and how:

 1. Questions can be just as informative as answers

 Although Levandowski’s answers were identical, I learned a lot from Waymo’s questions.
-It seems Waymo now thinks that Levandowski was deceiving Google almost from the moment it hired him to work on Street View maps project back in 2007.
-Google first had concerns when it found out that Levandowski was working with his own start-ups, 510 Systems and Anthony’s Robots, to build a self-driving car, as first revealed in IEEE Spectrum.
+It seems Waymo now thinks that Levandowski was deceiving Google almost from the moment it hired him to work on the Street View maps project back in 2007.
+Google first had concerns when it found out that Levandowski was working with his own startups, 510 Systems and Anthony’s Robots, to build a self-driving car, as first revealed in IEEE Spectrum.

 “When Google discovered that you were involved in 510 Systems and Anthony’s Robots, it was concerned about potential conflicts,” said Waymo’s lawyer, David Perlson.
 “You used confidential information from Google to help develop technology at 510 Systems; correct?”
-He went on to accuse Levandowski of using Street View code to calibrate 510’s Velodyne lidar, and in the start-up’s self-driving car technology.
+He went on to accuse Levandowski of using Street View code to calibrate 510’s Velodyne lidar, and in the startup’s self-driving car technology.

 2. Levandowski names his lidars after mountains

 Perlson said that the lidar Levandowski built at 510 Systems was called Little Bear, after a mountain in Colorado.
 “The Fuji system at Uber is named after Mount Fuji,” he went on.
-“And the reason that the Fuji system at Uber is named after Mount Fuji is that it is derived from Google technology that was also code named with names of mountains.”
+“And the reason that the Fuji system at Uber is named after Mount Fuji is that it is derived from Google technology that was also code-named with names of mountains.”
 Perlson revealed Google’s lidars are all named Grizzly Bear, probably after Grizzly Peak in Berkeley, where 510 Systems was based.
 The latest Waymo lidar is called Grizzly Bear 3 or GBR3.

 3. The side hustles kept coming

 Perlson accused Levandowski of controlling a company called Dogwood Leasing that hired ex-Google contractor and 510 Systems engineer Asheem Linaval to use Google’s secrets to develop self-driving car technology.
-Linaval was eventually hired to Levandowski’s autonomous truck start-up Otto, which Uber bought in 2016.
+Linaval was eventually hired by Levandowski’s autonomous truck startup, Otto, which Uber bought in 2016.

-Waymo also accused Levandowski of founding yet another start-up, Odin Wave and feeding it confidential lidar technology.
+Waymo also accused Levandowski of founding yet another startup, Odin Wave, and feeding it confidential lidar technology.
 In 2013, one of Google’s suppliers called Google because it had received an order from Odin Wave that was similar to parts used by the technology giant.
 Perlson accused Levandowski of then moving Odin Wave and renaming the company Tyto, to hide his involvement.

 4. Be careful what you file